 Participants can choose to attend as many free classes as they wish.
 Check the Events Calendar for upcoming trainings.

 Financial Coaching: NOCAC provides one-on one financial coaching opportunities to help low-income families and individuals improve their ability to make well-informed financial decisions.
-Each coaching session is specific to the needs and interests of the participant, however, common themes include defining priorities, budgeting techniques, financial management, credit repair and individual goal attainment strategies.
+Each coaching session is specific to the needs and interests of the participant, however, common themes include defining priorities, budgeting techniques, financial management, credit building and individual goal attainment strategies.

 Savings and Asset Development